maximmcnair/Interview-Questions/README.md

 Various requirements:
 - The content will be hidden on page load.
-- The user can click the button labelled with `<!-- Modal Trigger -->`, which will trigger the modal showing.
+- The user can click the button labelled with `<!-- Modal Trigger -->`, this will show the modal.
 - The user can close the modal by clicking on it.